J-O-B/ripe-recipe/README.md

 > Werkzeug was used for password hashing in this project
 12. jQuery
 > jQuery was used throughout this project mainly to speed up programming.
+13. Fontawesome
+> Fontawesome was used to supply all icons in this project.

 ---------------------
 ## **Testing**